Stony Brook head coach Billy Cosh looks on during an...

 All are signs of a program on an upward trajectory.

-And Heilbron recognizes he and Cosh are entrusted with making sure the enterprise remains on track.
+Heilbron recognizes that he and Cosh are entrusted with making sure the enterprise remains on track, because the goal is sustainability.

 “We’ve got to keep working at it,” Heilbron said.
-“By no means do we want this to be a one season success story.
-We’re trying to relaunch this program and it wasn’t just for this one year.
+“By no means do we want this to be a one-season success story.
+We’re trying to relaunch this program, and it wasn’t just for this one year.
 It’s for the long haul.”

 SUBSCRIBE